 During the Project Detailing phase, a Project Contract will be drawn up by the ETI based on its standard contracts for such work and incorporating appropriate information from the ETI's RfP and the Respondent's Proposal.
-Full terms and conditions will be agreed at that time, but a Summary of Terms is included in Appendix B.
+Full terms and conditions will be agreed at that time, but a Summary of Terms is included in Appendix B. This, single Contract will require signature by all Project Participants and the ETI.

 If the Project is to be undertaken by a Consortium, then the Consortium members will be required to execute a Consortium Agreement between themselves prior to signature of the Project Contract with the ETI.
-The ETI may request a copy this Agreement for review / approval, and a Model Consortium Agreement is available from the ETI.
+The extent and format of this agreement is to be determined by the consortium, but a Model Consortium Agreement is available from the ETI.
+The ETI will require a copy this Agreement for review / approval, to ensure that no conflicts exist with the Project Contract.